-Former OL Reign coach Farid Benstiti resigned after allegations of abusive comments, NWSL commissioner ousted
+Former OL Reign coach Farid Benstiti resigned after allegations of abusive comments; NWSL commissioner ousted

 “In any business where somebody is either fired or they’re asked to leave their job, those circumstances are not always disclosed,” Predmore said.
 “Part of the reason for that is, sometimes, to affect that change as quickly as possible, it requires compromise on how things are messaged.
 That’s what happened in this case.

-“My feeling was that the most important thing [was that] my bias was toward protecting the players, and that meant making a change as quickly and with as little additional damage as possible.
-That announcement was a means to that end and I appreciate that that’s not satisfying.”
+“My feeling was that the most important thing (was that) my bias was toward protecting the players, and that meant making a change as quickly and with as little additional damage as possible.
+That announcement was a means to that end, and I appreciate that that’s not satisfying.”

+While multiple Reign players said Friday that they appreciated Predmore’s swift action, they didn’t like the lack of transparency where many thought it was job performance that led to Benstiti’s resignation.
+The Reign were last in the 10-team league in July.

+“We have to have things in place, not just from football but society, that if somebody behaves in a way that is so unacceptable, then that has to be made public so it cannot happen again,” Reign midfielder Jess Fishlock said.
+“Then you move forward and you get better and you heal.
+Or you at least try to heal.
+We are just not at that point.”

 Predmore said he shared the circumstances for Benstiti’s resignation with the NWSL’s front office.
 While Benstiti’s actions weren’t public at the time, it was the start of a trend that would see three other male coaches and one female general manager being fired for egregious actions the past three months.